 - 6% of gross wages, including commissions and overtime, during the year of employment entitling the employee to the vacation pay if the employee has been employed, by the same employer, for longer than 15 years.

-For more information please see the Labour Relations at Work booklet on the Government of Newfoundland and Labrador website.
+For more information please see the Employment Standards booklet on the Government of Newfoundland and Labrador website.